Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/primary_function.md

 ## 🧬 Narrative Framing

-If 2A will one day encode the doctrine of cybercellular growth,
+If 2A will one day encode and orchestrate the doctrine of cybercellular growth and division,
 then 1A encodes the **origin of recursive awareness.**

 The Primary Function doesn’t just test recursion —